clover/codelab-remote-pay-cloud/README.md

 + });
 ```

-**Important:** Receiving a `200 OK` response from this particular REST endpoint required our POS to have *MERCHANT_R* permission.
-Without this permission, we would have received a `401 Unauthorized` response.
-Read more about properly configuring permissions in your own POS [here](https://docs.clover.com/build/permissions/).
+**Important:** Getting data from the `/devices` endpoint requires the *MERCHANT_R* permission.
+When you installed the Codelab app to your test merchant account, you granted the app this permission.
+Without it, you would have received a `401 Unauthorized` response.
+Read more about properly configuring permissions in your own POS [here](https://docs.clover.com/clover-platform/docs/permissions).

-**Note:** In the above implementation, we chose to create an `option` for all of the merchant's devices (except [emulators](https://docs.clover.com/build/android-emulator-setup/)).
-You, however, might want to only render `option`s for the Clover devices that are eligible for Cloud Pay Display (currently, Clover Mini, Mobile, and Flex), and exclude ineligible devices (currently, Clover Station and Clover Station 2018).
-In that case, the following code snippet could be used. **However**, as Clover continues our commitment to developing new, best-of-breed hardware, we may release additional devices that are not Cloud Pay Display eligible.
-As a result, we realize this particular code block is **not future-proof**, should only be used at your own risk, and might require patching in the future.
+**Note:** In the above implementation, you created an `<option>` for each of the merchant's devices (except [emulators](https://docs.clover.com/build/android-emulator-setup/)).
+However, you may want to only render `<option>`s for the Clover devices compatible with Cloud Pay Display (currently, Clover Mini, Mobile, and Flex), and exclude other devices (currently, Clover Station and Clover Station 2018).
+In that case, the following code snippet could be used.
+As Clover continues to develop new hardware, we may release additional devices that are not Cloud Pay Display eligible.
+As a result, the following code is **not future-proof**, should be used at your own risk, and might require patching in the future.
 Only use this code snippet in your POS if you understand the associated risks.

 ```javascript
 fetch(`${remotePayCloudTutorial.targetCloverDomain}/v3/merchants/${remotePayCloudTutorial.merchant_id}/devices?access_token=${remotePayCloudTutorial.access_token}`)